MichaelZalla/StartupSass/README.md

 				$weight: $font-weight-regular,
 				$style: normal)
 ```

+With the resulting CSS rules, the browser will attempt to locate your font files through a number of extensions, in the following order: '.eot' (Embedded OpenType), '.ttf' (TrueType), '.otf' (OpenType), and '.woff' (Web Open Font).

 This mixin module also defines some global `font-weight` variables that provide better symantics to your font definitions and typographic style rules: